willbprog127/spiritvnc-fltk-no-libssh2/README.md

   * Click the small default icon near the top left of the info window
   * Paste the image into it by clicking the 'Edit' menu then 'Paste'
   * Close the info window

-For newer versions of macOS (Sequoia and newer):
-* Open Terminal (or the terminal emulator of your choice)
-* `cd` to the folder that contains the `SpiritVNC-FLTK` app bundle
-* Do `xattr -cr SpiritVNC-FLTK.app`
-* Then do `codesign -s - --deep --force SpiritVNC-FLTK.app`

 ##### Basic usage
 * Double-click a disconnected server entry to try to connect to it
 * Single-click a connected server entry to switch to it from another